 Every state has different laws and regulations regarding compensation for victims in personal injury and wrongful death cases.
 Our nursing home neglect law firm represents plaintiffs in cases throughout the United States, and no matter where the abuse or neglect occurred, our attorneys will work to obtain the maximum compensation for your elderly loved one’s sanitation-related illness, injury, infection, or death.
 Brent Wieand is proud to stand up for nursing home residents and their family members in the fight against the neglect and abuse of some of our country’s most vulnerable citizens.

 If you’re worried that your elderly father, mother, spouse, or other senior loved one is suffering from health problems due to poor hygiene or sanitation at his or her nursing home, it is important to take action.
 Our nursing home neglect attorneys may be able to help.
-Contact us at (215) 666-7777 today for a free and confidential consultation regarding a settlement or lawsuit.
+Contact us today for a free and confidential consultation regarding a settlement or lawsuit.